ttkorhonen/e3pages/docs/kb/training/workbook/9_other_deps.md

 ### Create a new module

 Let us begin by creating a module to work with, following the instructions in [Chapter 8](8_building_modules.md).
 We want to create a local module called
-*linconv*, which will sit in a wraper called *e3-linconv*.
+*linconv*, which will sit in a wrapper called *e3-linconv*.
 Within that wrapper, create a `linconv.db` file with the following contents.

 ```
 record(ao, "OFFSET") {